 - Double-click the destination table cell to edit that cell.

 - Paste the copied data into the destination cell with the shortcut Ctrl+V to create the link.
-This link will appear in gray until you exit the cell.
+This link appears in gray until you exit the cell.

 You can add text or other information around the new link, or add more links to the same destination cell.